theorib/vite-react-js-template-v1/README.md

 # React + Vite

+This is a personalised version of Vite's React Javascript template.
+I've cleaned up the file structure so only the essential files are loaded.

+This installation adds portfinder so the project always finds a new available port to run and it also opens the project in the browser as soon as it's run.

+## This is Vite's original documentation:

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: